IDIASLab/SparkKG-ML/docs/semantification.rst

 Finally, we save the semantified data as a Turtle file, specifying the file name as "experiment.ttl".
 The resulting Turtle file can then be used for further analysis, integration with existing RDF datasets, or sharing with other systems that support RDF processing.

-Please refer to the RDFX API documentation for more detailed information on the available functions, configuration options, and usage guidelines.
+Please refer to the SparkKG-ML API documentation for more detailed information on the available functions, configuration options, and usage guidelines.